 Hostas are shade loving, woodland perennials that reliably come back year after year with very little care.
 While they are easy going plants for the most part, some simple hosta winter care should be undertaken in the fall.
 Keep reading to learn more.

 Hosta Cold Tolerance

-Prized for their color and texture, hostas can be grown in USDA zones 4-9.
-In these zones, the hosta growing season ends when temperatures dip below 50 F. (10 C.) at night.
+Prized for their color and texture, hostas can be grown in USDA zones 4 through 9.
+In these zones, the hosta growing season ends when temperatures dip below 50 degrees F. (10 C.) at night.
 Hostas in winter go into a kind of stasis and this temperature dip is a signal to the plant to become dormant until temperatures warm in the spring.

 All hostas thrive when subjected to freezing or near freezing temperatures during their dormant phase.
 The number of days or weeks varies depending upon the cultivar, but chilling promotes earlier emergence and better all-around growth.
 At this juncture, it is time for some hosta winter preparation.